amazon-riverbgc/TROCAS/MissingDataInventory.md

-## TROCAS Missing-Data Inventory

 Listing of missing sensor files or issues with specific files.
+[Go to the `MissingDataInventory.md` markdown document on GitHub to update it directly](https://github.com/emiliom/TROCAS/blob/master/MissingDataInventory.md).
 Last update: 2020-1-18

 ### TR 1
 - 2019-8-29: **Licor** `transect01_11_2014_7.txt` has 241,474 observations, more than twice the number as the file with the next highest number.
 If that means it actually goes over > 24 hours, my assumption for handling the midnight roll over breaks down